soulcorddynamics/SoulFit---Privacy-Policies/Privacy_Policies.md

 SoulFit is **not intended for children under 13 years of age**.

 We do not knowingly collect data from children under 13.
 If such data is identified, it will be deleted promptly.

 ---

+# International Users

+Your information may be processed and stored in countries outside your region where our service providers operate.

+By using SoulFit, you consent to such transfers where permitted by applicable law.

+---